alfaloo/tp/docs/DeveloperGuide.md

 - **`Nric`**: a doctor's & a patient's NRIC number
 - **`AppointmentDateTime`**: Date and time of the appointment

-The appointment class must have reference to exactly 2 `Nric` classes and 1 `AppointmentDateTime` and `AppointmentId`
+The appointment class must have reference to exactly 2 `Nric` objects and 1 `AppointmentDateTime` object.

 Below is an object diagram demonstrating a possible appointment object.
 <img src="images/AppointmentObjectDiagram.png" width="800" />